IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ```

 ### Create schedules

-The creation and deletion of consistent SGC can be scheduled with different methods, such as system scheduler like `cron`, Storage Protect client schedules or external schedulers.
-The creation of SGC must be executed by the instance user (for example `tsminst1`), hence the schedule must be created in the context of the instance user.
+The creation and deletion of consistent immutable snapshots can be scheduled with different methods, such as system scheduler like `cron`, Storage Protect client schedules or external schedulers.
+The creation of consistent immutable snapshots must be executed by the instance user (for example `tsminst1`), hence the schedule must be created in the context of the instance user.

-**Note:** Do not schedule the SGC creation at the same time when a Storage Protect Db backup is executed or during heavy backup or housekeeping workloads!!
+**Note:** Do not schedule the consistent immutable snapshots creation at the same time when a Storage Protect Db backup is executed or during heavy backup or housekeeping workloads!!

 #### Scheduling with cron

 Schedules with `cron` must be defined on all servers where Storage Protect instances are running.
 Each Storage Protect can have its own schedule.
 This also requires that the `isnap` scripts are installed on all servers hosting Storage Protect instances.

-The example below creates an SGC every day at midnight using `isnap-create.sh` (see [Create safeguarded copy](#Create-safeguarded-copy)).
+The example below creates an consistent immutable snapshots every day at midnight using `isnap-create.sh` (see [Create safeguarded copy](#Create-safeguarded-copy)).
 Adjust the setting of `home-directory-of-instance-user` for parameters `HOME` and `BASH_ENV`:

 ```